-I attempt to keep Swish buildable on recent GHC versions - at present back to GHC 7.4 - but it is done on a best-effort basis, so is not guaranteed.
+I attempt to keep Swish buildable on recent GHC versions - at present back to GHC 7.4 although not actually tested on such - but it is done on a best-effort basis, so is not guaranteed.

 Current development is based on my own needs, which are more about using this as a RDF library for I/O with limited querying rather than for inferencing or use as a flexible graph-processing library (e.g. for extensions to non-RDF models).

 (c) 2003, 2004 G. Klyne (c) 2009 Vasili I Galchin (c) 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018 Doug Burke